vmchale/permutations/README.md

 an so on.

-The [lazy\_matrices](https://hub.darcs.net/vmchale/lazy_matrices) package uses permutations to compute determinants with the [Leibniz formula](https://www.encyclopediaofmath.org/index.php?title=Determinant).
+The [lazy\_matrices](https://hub.darcs.net/vmchale/lazy_matrices) package uses permutations to compute determinants with the [Laplace formula](https://www.encyclopediaofmath.org/index.php?title=Determinant).

 #### Notation